ececli/Exposure-Notification-on-RPi/README.md

 ```

 ### Using the Version with Encryption
 If you are using the version with encryption, you need to set up `Encrypt_RPI_AEM.py` to be executed automatically and periodically.
-To do so, use `crontab -e` and add
+To do so, use `crontab -e` to open the crontab file and add the following line to the crontab file.
 ```
 */15 * * * * cd YOUR_PATH/Exposure-Notification-on-RPi/ && python3 Encrypt_RPI_AEM.py
 ```